maud-lv/website/about.md

-Hey I'm writing the about page, following the webinar hosted by Signar and Manish.
+Hey I'm writing content in the "about" page, following the webinar hosted by Signar and Manish.